janeczku/calibre-web/readme.md

 Calibre-web has "limited" audiobook support.
 This feature is new and requires some testing.
 Any modern browser should be able to support the new feature.
 Testing from mobile devices is needed.

-Files with .mp3, .m4a, .m4b, and .aax can now be uploaded.
+Files with .mp3, .m4a, and .m4b can now be uploaded.
 These files will appear as a downloaded item in the book details page.
 If an .mp3 file exists, the site will offer a Listen in Browser option.

 While you can load mulitple audiobook formats for a book, the site is configured to work with the entire book in one format.
 If you have a multi-file collection for your audiobook, convert it to a single file before upload.
 Otherwise, the system may assume a different book per file!